 Put all these things, except lemon juice in the grinder and grind it to a fine chutney.
 May sprinkle 3-4 drops of water if difficult to grind.
 Lastly, add lemon juice.

-Fry from both the sides till crisp and golden brown.
+- Fry from both sides till crisp and golden brown.

-Assemble fried leaves, smoothened yoghurt, green chutney, sweet n sour chutney and gram flour vermicelli.
+- Assemble fried leaves, smoothened yogurt, green chutney, sweet n sour chutney and gram flour vermicelli.

 Garnish with gram flour vermicelli (sev).